Financial Markets Practitioner (FMP) Qualification

 Investment Vehicles65

-The practical modules will allow the learner to put the theory into practice.
-This will most often take place in a simulated environment.
+The practical modules allow the learner to put the theory into practice, most often in a simulated environment.

 ModuleNQF LevelCredits